Andy Cohen: Career

 Cohen began his career in television as an intern at CBS News.
 He spent 10 years at the network, eventually serving as senior producer of The Early Show, a producer for 48 Hours, and a producer for CBS This Morning.
 He joined the television network Trio in 2000, later becoming vice president of original programming at Bravo in 2004, when the network purchased Trio.

-Cohen was a regular on Today and Morning Joe, and has co-hosted Live! with Kelly, and The View.
+Cohen was a regular guest on Today and Morning Joe, and has co-hosted Live! with Kelly, and The View.
 He has made various guest appearances on other talk shows.
 He has made several guest appearances on television shows playing himself, such as The Comeback and Saturday Night Live.
 In summer 2009, Cohen began hosting a weekly midnight television talk show, Watch What Happens Live.
 The show was later expanded into a weeknight series.

-Cohen's autobiographical memoir Most Talkative (Henry Holt and Company), released in May 2012, became a New York Times Best Seller in the hardcover, paperback, and combined nonfiction categories.
+Cohen's autobiographical memoir Most Talkative (Henry Holt and Company), released in May 2012, became a New York Times Best Seller in the hardcover, paperback, and combined non-fiction categories.

 On August 15, 2013, he declined to co-host the Miss Universe pageant in Russia, due to the country's recent adoption of anti-gay laws.
 Before that, he hosted Miss USA 2011 and Miss USA 2012.
 On March 22, 2014, he portrayed Zeus in Lady Gaga's music video for "G.U.Y.".

 In November 2014, Cohen published his second memoir, The Andy Cohen Diaries: A Deep Look at a Shallow Year, inspired by the similarly titled The Andy Warhol Diaries.
 The book spans a year of journal entries beginning in September 2013.
 The Andy Cohen Diaries became a Times Best Seller in the Combined Print & E-Book Nonfiction category.

 On September 14, 2015, SiriusXM launched a new radio channel curated by Cohen, known as Radio Andy.
 The channel features shows hosted by Cohen (Andy Cohen Live, and Andy Cohen's Deep & Shallow).
 Cohen also hosts a series of special broadcasts for his station known as Town Halls in front of a live studio audience.
 The channel also features shows hosted by; Sandra Bernhard, Bevy Smith, Dan Rather, Michelle Collins, Jim Parsons, Jeff Lewis, Amy Phillips, Jonathan Alter (together with his family), John Hill, the producers of Watch What Happens Live, and the producers at World of Wonder.
 The channel has also produced specials including; Radio Andy Theater, a parody of the Real Housewives franchise, AC2 Live: Andy and Anderson on the Road (a behind-the-scenes show following Cohen and Anderson Cooper on their live tour), and the Love Connection Diaries (also a backstage docu-series featuring Cohen, and Love Connection producer and Radio Andy host, John Hill).